Hat Yai Travel Guide: Southern Thailand's Commercial Hub

 Day trips

-Ton Nga Chang Waterfall — 24km west of Hat Yai.
-A 7-tiered waterfall in a national park.
-Swimmable pools at the base tiers.
-Accessible by songthaew or taxi.
+Ton Nga Chang Waterfall — 24km west of Hat Yai in a national park.
+A 7-tiered waterfall with swimmable pools at the base tiers.
+Entry approximately ฿100 for foreign visitors as of 2026.
+Accessible by songthaew or taxi (approximately ฿300–400 one way).
+The lower tiers are easy to reach; the upper tiers require a moderate hike.

 Padang Besar border market — 60km north.
 A large market at the Malaysia–Thailand border town, popular for goods flowing both directions.
 Easily reached by train (฿15, 1 hour) or minivan.